-- Check the log files.
-Each recipe will create a log file with information, warnings, and errors that occurred during processing.
-In several instances, such warning or errors may not cause the workflow to stop.
-Depending on a users's workflow settings, there may be no messages that appear to tell a user that a warning or error occurred.
-Users are therefore strongly encouraged to check the contents of every logfile for each recipe.
-The log files can be found in $LOGS_DIR/<recipe_name>/esorex.log.$ - Check the astrometric calibration.
+- Check the astrometric calibration.
 The recipes will attempt to calibrate the astrometry by fitting the location of point sources to a model of the World Coordinate System (WCS).
-One way to check this is to look at the value of the Quality Control FITS header keyword QC.WCS\RMS.
+One way to check this is to examine the matched astrometric standards catalogue in the interactive windows.
+An alternative is to look at the value of the Quality Control FITS header keyword QC.WCS\RMS.
 Values greater than $\approx 0.25''$ may indicate problems with the fitting.
 Common sources of problems with WCS fitting are a) non-photometric conditions, b) very few standards in the field, c) extremely inaccurate values of the approximate location of the field (RA/DEC keywords from the telescope control system).
 Large errors in the WCS fit may also lead to strange results for the stacked or tiled images.
 Another recommendation is to check the value of the mean ellipticity of point sources in the object catalogues QC.ELLIPTICITY.
 The ellipticity of objects in individual images should be very similar to the ellipticity of objects in the stack and tile. - Check the photometric calibration.
-The recipes calculate the fluxes from objects that appear in the photometric calibration catalogue to evaluate a magnitude zero point (and error) for each object.
-Average values of these quantities appear in the QC.MAGZPT and QC.MAGZERR keywords.
+The recipes calculate the fluxes from objects that appear in the photometric calibration catalogue to evaluate a magnitude zero point for each object.
+These values can be viewed in the interactive windows as described above.
+An alternative is to check the QC.MAGZPT and QC.MAGZERR keywords.
+If a recipe used one or more inappropriate calibration sources, these can be edited out of the matched standard catalogue and fed back into the recipe for re-calibration.
+However, this cannot be done using the workflow; it can only be done by running the pipeline with esorex.
 Another option using the workflow is to re-run the recipe with a different value of magerrcut.

 Doc: VLT-MAN-ESO-XXXXX-XXXX

-Issue: Issue 2.3.15
+Issue: Issue 2.5.11

-Date: Date January 15, 2025
+Date: Date March 27, 2025

-Page: 43 of 46
+Page: 47 of 50